Showing 1 - 1 OF 1

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

 Concerned about how you and your family will adjust during periods of separation?
-The Military and Family Support Center (MFSC) plays a key role in the preparation process by assisting individuals and commands in getting military and family members ready for each phase of deployment.
+The Military and Family Support Center plays a key role in the preparation process by assisting individuals and commands in getting military and family members ready for each phase of deployment.
 Deployment support specialists are available for pre-deployment, deployment, and post deployment briefing.

 Document Preparation and Update

 Preparation and communication are the keys to having a positive deployment.
 It is important for you to keep copies of important documents and other valuable information in a safe place.
 Review this information on a regular basis and contact MFSC for additional information and referral.

 Try to write about solutions or plans, not problems.
 Spouses and, perhaps, children should have activated E-mail accounts to ensure a communication connection exists between the deployed service member and family members.
 Buy cards for special occasions before the deployment.
 In any situation, ensure as many ways of communicating as possible and try to communicate frequently.
 Number letters as mail is sometimes delayed and letters may not be received in the order written.
 Start homecoming plans and communicate them throughout the deployment.

 Record of Emergency Data / Dependency Application

-In addition, the RED//DA, formerly Page 2,0 lists all the service member's family members to establish entitlements and designates beneficiary for entitlements (unpaid pay and allowances, death benefit).
+In addition, the RED/DA, formerly Page 2, lists all the service member's family members to establish entitlements and designates beneficiary for entitlements (unpaid pay and allowances, death benefit).